1. Title: Awards of council terms of reference policy

 6.4 All nominations shall be submitted to the Secretariat for the consideration of the Committee and the nominations received for the category of “General Practice of the Year” shall be considered subject to section 5.7.8.
 All forms are to be marked ‘Private and confidential’.

 6.5 Supporting documentation for the nomination shall contain biographical details of the nominee and information appointments, membership of learned societies (and any office held), and a list of publications etc.

 6.6 Each nomination requires the nominator to substantiate their recommendation with a clear demonstrable reason for the award.
 Any nomination which does not fulfil this requirement will be returned to the nominator for further documentation.

 6.8 All nominations received by the Committee will be considered prior to its adjudicating meeting and initially scored by each Committee member out of session, using a standard scoring template to be provided by the Awards Secretariat.
 Scores will be provided by each Committee member to the Awards Secretariat who will collate the scores and provide a ranking of nominations for each award category.
 Once all scoring sheets have been completed and received by the Awards Secretariat, only then will the Committee meeting take place.
-At the ensuing meeting, only the three highest scoring nominees (shortlist) for each award will be considered and discussed and a final recommendation put forward for Council endorsement.
+At the ensuing meeting, only the three highest scoring nominees (shortlist) for each award will be considered and discussed and a final recommendation put forward for RACGP Board endorsement.
 For further information regarding Committee meetings please refer to section 4.5.